List of most expensive association football transfers: World football transfer record

 The 1996 transfer of Alan Shearer from Blackburn Rovers to Newcastle United, for a fee of £15m, kickstarted a year-by-year succession of record breaking transfers: Ronaldo moved the following year to Inter Milan from Barcelona for a fee of £17m, which was followed in 1998 by the shock transfer of his fellow countryman Denílson from São Paulo to Real Betis for a fee of approximately £21m.
 In 1999 and 2000, Italian clubs returned to their record-breaking ways, with Christian Vieri transferring from Lazio to Inter Milan for £28m, while Hernán Crespo's transfer from Parma to Lazio ensured he became the first player to cost more than £30m.
 The transfer prompted the BBC to ask "has the world gone mad"?
 It took two weeks for the record to be broken when Luís Figo made a controversial £37m move from Barcelona to rivals Real Madrid.
-A year later, Real increased the record again with a signing of Zinedine Zidane for £48m (150 billion lire).
+A year later, Real increased the record again with a signing of Zinedine Zidane for £48m.

 Zidane's record stood for 8 years, the longest since the 1940s.
 Real Madrid continued with the Galácticos policy by buying Kaká from Milan for €67m (£56m), which was the world record in pound sterling.
 However, both world record in euro and in pound sterling were broken by Real themselves when signing Cristiano Ronaldo for £80m (€94m) from Manchester United in the same transfer window, Four years later Real Madrid broke the record again after completed the signing of Gareth Bale from Tottenham Hotspur in 2013.
 Although Real initially insisted that the transfer cost €91.59m, slightly less than the Ronaldo fee, the deal was widely reported to be around €100m (around £85.1m).
 Documents leaked in 2016 by Football Leaks revealed that instalments brought the final Bale fee up to a total of €100,759,418.
 In 2016, Manchester United eventually took the record away from Real Madrid, signing French midfielder Paul Pogba for €105m (£89m), four years after having released him to Juventus for training compensation.

 A year after the Pogba transfer, however, there was a major jump in the record fee.
 Paris Saint-Germain matched the €222m buyout fee of Barcelona's Neymar, converted to a reported £198m by different sources, or £200m more than double the previous record.
 This was the first time that the record fee was paid by a French club.

-Overall, Barcelona has broken the record for the highest transfer fee received four times, while Real Madrid has broken the record for the highest transfer fee paid for a player five times.
+Overall, the majority of these record-breaking transfers have involved clubs under UEFA’s jurisdiction.
+England leads across all categories—producing the most record-breaking players, while its clubs have set the record the most times for both sales and purchases.
+Barcelona has broken the record for the highest transfer fee received five times, while Real Madrid and Inter Milan have broken the record for the highest transfer fee paid for a player five times.